iikuzmychov/Minever/README.md

 Miniver is an open-source .NET library primarily aimed at supporting various versions of Minecraft Java Edition & Bedrock Edition and providing tools for creating bots and client applications.

-## Current development state
+## Current state

-Initial state.
+In development.
 Many things need to be done.
+Library architecture, aslo, still in development.

 ## Supported versions
 ### Java Edition